tbc01/AbRFC/README.md

-# afficlass
+# AbRFC
-Code and data to reproduce results in "Machine Learning-Guided Intelligent Antibody Engineering for Rapid Response to SARS-COV-2"
+Code and data to reproduce the AbRFC model from "Machine Learning-Guided Intelligent Antibody Engineering for Rapid Response to SARS-COV-2"

 ## Requirements: